detain/emurelation/README.md

   - IGDB

 ### 🔁 Schemas and Data Definitions

+_fields ending in * are required_

-- Source Definitions list will define each source with (* required):
+- Source Definitions list will define each source with
   - id*
   - name*
   - type*